Transport in Bulgaria: Railways

-In 2005 Bulgaria had some 6,238 kilometers of open access track owned by the state company "National Company Railway Infrastructure", including a 125 kilometers long 760 mm narrow gauge railway - the Septemvri-Dobrinishte narrow gauge line and 4,316 km were considered main lines.
-Sofia, Plovdiv and Gorna Oriahovitsa are the hubs of the domestic system and of international rail connections.
+In 2005 Bulgaria had some 6,238 kilometers of open access track owned by the state company "National Company Railway Infrastructure", including a 125 kilometers long 760 mm narrow gauge railway – the Septemvri-Dobrinishte narrow gauge line and 4,316 km were considered main lines.
+Sofia, Plovdiv and Gorna Oryahovitsa are the hubs of the domestic system and of international rail connections.

 Bulgaria's rail system has not expanded since the 1980s, in 2014 there were 4,023 kilometers of main lines.
 There are upgrading projects underway.
-After the completion of the Plovdiv - Dimitrovgrad high-speed line on 1 July 2012 the top operating speed was raised to 200 km/h and the national top speed record of 197 km/h set between Iskar and Elin Pelin with a leased Siemens Taurus electric locomotive is soon expected to be broken.
-There are also plans for upgrading for high speed operation and doubling (where needed) of the Plovdiv - Burgas railway.
+After the completion of the Plovdiv – Dimitrovgrad high-speed line on July 1, 2012, the top operating speed was raised to 200 km/h and the national top speed record of 197 km/h set between Iskar and Elin Pelin with a leased Siemens Taurus electric locomotive is soon expected to be broken.
+There are also plans for upgrading for high speed operation and doubling (where needed) of the Plovdiv – Burgas railway.
 By the end of 2013, a total of 461 km of high-speed lines were expected to be built.

 In the mid-2000s, railways remained a major mode of freight transportation, but with increasing problems with the maintenance of the infrastructure and lowering speeds, highways carried a progressively larger share of freight.
 The national passenger and freight operator is called Bulgarian State Railways, but there are also a number of private operators including Bulgarian Railway Company and DB Schenker Rail Bulgaria.

 In 2014 the Bulgarian railways carried 14,225,000 tons of freight and 21.3 million passengers in 2019.

 Sofia Metro

 In 1998 the first six kilometres of an often-interrupted 52 km standard gauge subway project (the Sofia Metro) opened in Sofia.
 Additional stations were later built, and in 2012 a second line opened.
 By April 2015 the total length was 36 km with 31 stations and Line 2 serving Sofia Airport.
 In 2016 the expansion of the network continued, as construction works on the third line commenced, and the system reached a total length of 40 km, with 35 stations along its two lines.
 In 2021, the metro was expanded to 52 km total length with 47 stations on 4 lines.
-Further expansions are expected in the period 2021-2027.
+Further expansions are expected in the period 2021–2027.